-Nikias is 36 and lives on a small Aegean island in Greece.
+Nikias was born in 1978 and lives on an Aegean island in Greece

 "Some of my fondest and most vivid childhood memories are of summers spent in Greece under the strong island sun and amidst ancient ruins and olive groves.
 The impression that enchanted me the most and has forever been imprinted in my mind was this exquisite scenery, with light everywhere and the effect of light upon form.
 Greece is a land of mythology where gods frequently stumbled upon common mortal passions and mortals were allowed to have an astonishing 'godlike' sense of understanding of proportion and beauty.
 This relation led to creating main building blocks of western civilisation as we know it.
 The fluid ancient monumental and sculptural imagery as well as the games played by the blessed mediterranean sunlight are my first source of inspiration."

 Nikias' passion for jewelry lies in the primal instincts that drive man to declare his own presence in the cosmos and the existance of a unique spiritual identity that every man has a desire to declare.
 The invention of jewelry is as ancient and as human civilization itself.
 For thousands of years, man has instinvtively performed this ritual by decorating their bodies - their most precious physical asset, which provides proof of their existence.
 All known cultures throughout history have indulged in this repetitive spiritual ritual.
 The enjoyment of physical decoration is a pure and universal inquiry of the critical spirit.
 At Esculpta we find this expression to be at heart deeply erotic.